 6 Lesser-Known Surprising Benefits of Circumcision

-Before we discuss the medical benefits of circumcision, let us elucidate what actually is circumcision and the surgical procedure involved with circumcision.
+Before we discuss the medical benefits of circumcision, let us elucidate what is circumcision and the surgical procedure involved with circumcision.

-1. What is Circumcision?
+1. What Is Circumcision?

 Circumcision can be done either for its health benefits or even for the sake of religious tradition.
-The religious tradition of circumcision is prominent in Judaism and Islam, but few Christian denominations, such as the Coptic Orthodox Church, the Ethiopian Orthodox Church, and the Eritrean Orthodox Church also practice the circumcising procedure.
+The religious tradition of circumcision is prominent in Judaism and Islam3, but few Christian denominations, such as the Coptic Orthodox Church, the Ethiopian Orthodox Church, and the Eritrean Orthodox Church also practice the circumcising procedure.

 Medical circumcision is performed by a professional medical practitioner, whereas the community usually has a designated person who has performed several newborn male circumcisions for religious purposes.

-Usually, a urologist, pediatrician, or OB/GYN carries out neonatal circumcision for newborn boys, children, and older boys.
+Usually, a urologist4, pediatrician, or OB/GYN carries out neonatal circumcision for newborn boys, children, and older boys.
 However, an adult male circumcision can be performed only by a urologist because the complication of the procedure increases with the age of the person.

 2. The Infant Male Circumcision Procedure